 - Tell me something about yourself.
 For example, why did you choose statistics, or Minnesota?
 What was your first day in Minnesota like?
 What's your favorite place to be?
-What are your goals in coming to graduate school, or in life? - Convince a reader why statistics is an interesting field to study. - Write a letter to a University or elected official about an issue of interest. - Learn about something interesting (but not something mathematical!) and tell me about it.
+What are your goals in coming to graduate school, or in life? - Convince a reader why statistics is an interesting field to study. - Write a letter to a University or elected official about an issue of interest. - Learn about something interesting (but not something mathematical!) and tell me about it. - It should NOT be a technical document.
+No equations or Greek letters!

-You should turn in these four pages stapled together
+You should turn in these four pages stapled together, in this order:

-- 1. your planning,

-- 2. your first draft with revision notes,

-- 3. your revised draft with edits, and

-- 4. your reflection.
+- 1. your revised draft, with edits written by hand and your name at the top, - 2. your first draft with revision notes written in by hand.
+This version should be at least 10 sentences and 100 words. - 3. your planning, - 4. your reflection.
+This should be at least five sentences.